-If the siding of your home overlaps the foundation slightly, building a crown up can bring soil close to the siding.
+If your home’s siding overlaps the foundation slightly, building a crown up can bring soil close to the siding.
 As such, you should have a swale or a landscape feature for redirecting water before it gets to your house.
 Such landscape features are easy to build in some areas.

 6. Curtain drain installation

-If the footing drains were not installed during construction, you can install curtain drains.
+If the footing drains were not installed during construction, you could install curtain drains.
 These will divert underground water from moving towards your building.

 7. Pumping water